werckme/werckmeister/manual.md

 |:--- |:--- |:--- |:--- |
 | beat | - |  | bar number+ |

-Selects an event which is located within in one of the give n-th bar.
+Selects the events of every nth bar, counting from the first bar.
- > Heads Up:  The nth bar is not affected by any other selector.
- > Here for example: `fromBar(1) nthBar(2) ...`, the nth bar selector
- will consider its decision counting from bar 0, not from the selected bar 1.
  ```

- nthBar(1 3 5) {...}
+ nthBar(3 5) {...}

  ```